grwhitehead/tinymodel3/README.md

 Plug the Tiny TRS-80 Model III into your computer's USB port, mounting its file system

+Install the fonts:

+* Copy src/fonts to the top-level dir (you can remove the ttf files if you want to save space, only the pcf files will be used on the device)

 Install the libraries:

 * Copy the Adafruit Bitmap Font library [Adafruit_CircuitPython_Bitmap_Font](https://github.com/adafruit/Adafruit_CircuitPython_Bitmap_Font/) to the lib dir